flatpak/flatpak-builder-tools/node/README.md

 Both of these cases are handled by the electron-webpack-quick-start example.

-### Non-patented ffmpeg
+### ffmpeg support

+If your app needs separate ffmpeg for matching electron version, add `--electron-ffmpeg=archive` option to flatpak-node-generator.
+This will put `ffmpeg-$suffix.zip` alongside electron in the cache directory.

 By defualt, the ffmpeg that Electron ships with has proprietary codecs built in like AAC and H.264.
-If you don't need these, you can pass `--electron-non-patented-ffmpeg` to flatpak-node-generator.
+If you don't need these, you can pass `--electron-ffmpeg=lib` to flatpak-node-generator.
 This will download a patent-clean ffmpeg binary to `flatpak-node/libffmpeg.so`, which you can then use to overwrite the default Electron ffmpeg, e.g.: